-On July 9, the Supreme Court issued its decision in McGirt v.
+On July 9, 2020, the Supreme Court issued its decision in McGirt v.
 Oklahoma and affirmed that the Muscogee Creek Nation’s reservation was never disestablished.
-The majority opinion strongly affirmed what Native people have known: that Treaty rights are the Supreme Law of the land and do not fade with time.
+The majority opinion strongly affirmed what Native people have known: Treaty rights are the Supreme Law of the land and do not fade with time.
 This historic decision is a strong vindication of the Muscogee Creek Nation’s treaty and a promising decision for all treaties.
-Indian Country will be talking about this decision for decades to come, and ASU ILP has already begun taking part in these conversations.

 In their 2L year, Dylan West (Choctaw) and Blair Tarman (Chickasaw) assisted Professor Stacy Leeds (Cherokee) on the Cherokee Nation’s amicus brief.
 Read the amicus brief on behalf of Cherokee here.
 Professor Leeds was the Salt River Pima-Maricopa Indian Community distinguished visiting Indian Law professor at ASU Law during Fall 2019 semester and taught Federal Indian law.